jpaulodefarias/wordpress-azure-terraform/README.md

 # wordpress-azure-terraform

-Use Terraform to provision an Azure VM Scaleset running Wordpress.
+Use Terraform to provision an Azure virtual machine scale set running Wordpress.

 ## Prerequisites